CellarPro Air Handler 6500 Horizontal #7090

 .
 The evaporator and the condensing unit each can be ducted up to 100 equivalent feet (50 equivalent feet per duct.)
 Designed for internal installations

-, the AH6500SCh includes a variable-speed fan on the evaporator with a low setting for quieter operation and a high setting for maximum power.
+, the AH6500SCh includes independent variable-speed fans with a low setting for quieter operation and a high setting for maximum power.
 This unit has a horizontal configuration for installations in locations with limited height and/or vertical constraints (eg above the ceiling in an attic).

 All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
 The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.